forestgrape/coronavirus/5_epidemiological/transmission.md

         The observations favour long range but same room transmission (aerosol and dry form transmission) over droplet transmission and slightly indicate dry form transmission:
         * In the droplet model, one would except the personal to be crucial for the junction of the different guest groups, since they have the most short range contacts, which enable droplet transmission.
         * In the aerosol model about an equal spread would be expected.
-Experience from cooking smells teaches us, that aerosols tend to spread out locally.
+Experience from cooking smells teach, that aerosols spread out locally.
-        * Smoke diffuses entire rooms and tends to stay quite long, so spending much time in the same confined rooms is more relevant than interactions or being close but only for a short period.
-Therefor an initial spread in passengers is expected since they spend the time in the same areas.
+        * Smoke diffuses entire rooms and stays quite long => spending much time in the same confined rooms is more relevant than interactions or being close but only for a short period.
+Therefor an initial spread in passengers is expected (if the initial spread starts in the passengers) since they spend the time in the same areas.
 	- Music Club in Japan (see Introduction [Mizumoto](#mizumoto))
 	- Church in Korea (see Introduction [Mizumoto](#mizumoto))
-	- Hospitals in Nothern Italy [LE](#le)
+	- Hospitals in Northern Italy [LE](#le)

 * SARS-CoV-1:
     - Hotel in Hong Kong, especially during cooler outdoor air temperatures [Lin](#lin), [Chan](#chan).
 The virus spread to guests in close by rooms and not to the personal.